 The South Australian Public Sector offers a service that gives a comparative assessment of overseas qualifications against the Australian educational system.
 If you have relevant academic or technical qualifications gained overseas, refer to the South Australian Immigration Department website.

-Criminal History Checks are mandatory for all new and existing employees who are working in a prescribed position within TAFE SA.
+Working with Children Checks are mandatory for all new and existing employees who are working in a prescribed position within TAFE SA.
 All positions in TAFE SA campuses have been deemed prescribed positions.
+The Department for Human Services (DHS) are responsible for conducting these checks.

-A Criminal History Check assesses whether any prior offence(s) exists that will impact on a person’s suitability to undertake their duties within TAFE SA where children under 18 are involved.
+A WWCC assesses whether any prior offence(s) exists that will impact on a person’s suitability to undertake their duties within TAFE SA where children under 18 are involved.

-When the current form of CHC has expired, all employees who are in a prescribed position, will be required to undergo their next CHC through the DFC Screening and Licensing Branch.
+When your WWCC has expired, all employees who are in a prescribed position will be required to undergo another WWCC through DHS.

 The recruitment process consists of the following steps: